philip93/gcandcards/README.md

 gcandcards
 ==========

-Card database of Guardian Cross
+Card database of Guardian Cross for android